 2. Acquisition costs are those costs that are incurred in the acquisition of new and renewal insurance contracts and include those costs that vary with and are primarily related to the acquisition of insurance contracts (e.g., agent and broker commissions, certain underwriting and policy issue costs, and medical and inspection fees).
 Acquisition costs and commissions shall be expensed as incurred.
 Determination of when acquisition costs and commissions have been incurred shall be made in accordance with SSAP No. 5R—Liabilities, Contingencies and Impairments of Assets.

 3. Contingent commission liabilities shall be determined in accordance with the terms of each individual commission agreement.
 Commission liabilities determined on the basis of a formula that relates to loss experience shall be established for the earned portion.
-Assumptions used to calculate the contingent commission liability shall be consistent with the terms of the policy contract and with the assumptions made in recording other assets and liabilities necessary to reflect underwriting results of the reporting entity such as retrospective premium adjustments and loss reserves, including incurred but not reported.4.
-Levelized commissions occur in situations where agents receive normal (non-level) commissions with payments made by a third party.
+Assumptions used to calculate the contingent commission liability shall be consistent with the terms of the policy contract and with the assumptions made in recording other assets and liabilities necessary to reflect underwriting results of the reporting entity such as retrospective premium adjustments and loss reserves, including incurred but not reported.
+Commission contracts that include persistency (or other such components) shall not use these clauses to defer recognition of commission expense.
+If a commission is based on annual policy persistency (or other similar components), the commission shall be accrued based on experience to date for the policy period that the commission relates.
+In regard to persistency commission, it is inappropriate to wait until the amount is fully earned and/or unavoidable to accrue experience to date commission expenses.
+Actual policy cancellation would reverse the accrual of the related persistency commission.

+4. Levelized commissions occur in situations where agents receive normal (non-level) commissions with payments made by a third party.
 It is intended, but not necessarily guaranteed, that the amounts paid to the agents by the third party would ultimately be repaid (with interest explicit or implied) to the third party by levelized payments (which are less than the normal first year commissions but exceed the normal renewal commissions) from the reporting entity.
-These transactions are, in fact, funding agreements between a reporting entity and a third party.
+(Note: levelized repayments made by the reporting entity extend the repayment period but might not be a straight-line repayment.)
+These transactions are, in fact, funding agreements between a reporting entity and a third party, regardless of how the payment to the third party is characterized.
 The continuance of the stream of payments specified in the levelized commission contract is a mechanism to bypass recognition of those expenses which are ordinarily charged to expense in the first year of the contract.
 Consequently, the normal link between the persistency of the policy, the continuance of the premium payment or the maintenance of the agent's license with the reporting entity is not maintained with respect to the payment stream.

-5. The use of an arrangement where commission payments are not linked to traditional elements such as premium payments and policy persistency, but rather are linked to the repayment of an advance amount requires the establishment of a liability for the full amount of the unpaid principal and accrued interest which is payable to a third party related to levelized commissions.
+5. The use of an arrangement such as a levelized commission arrangement where commission payments are not linked to traditional elements such as premium payments and policy persistency, but rather are linked to the repayment of an advance amount paid by a third party to the agents requires the establishment of a liability by the reporting entity for the full amount of the unpaid principal and accrued interest which is payable to a third party related to levelized commissionsFN.

+New Footnote – The guidance in this paragraph notes that levelized commissions which use a third party to pay agents that are linked to traditional elements require establishment of a liability for the amounts that have been paid to the agents and any interest accumulated to date.